 Yearbook (full year) - Students must have adviser approval to join Yearbook.
 Yearbook students will learn about photography and develop skills as they shoot, edit, and select photos for the yearbook.
 They will gain a discerning eye in determining good taste as they design layouts.
 They will work as a team to establish a cohesive look for the yearbook, and will refine their skills to create a professional-looking product.
-Yearbook staffers will take an active role in marketing the yearbook and managing yearbook sales.
+Yearbook staffers will take an active role in marketing the yearbook and in managing yearbook sales and distribution.

-Potential staff members must be willing to attend several after-school events to take pictures.
-They must be responsible and have the ability to work independently to meet deadlines.
-Students should possess good writing and grammar skills.
-Language Arts teachers will be consulted as a screening for these qualities.
+History of academic success and excellent behavior is required of staff.
+Potential staff members must be able to attend several after-school events to take pictures, and to arrange their own transportation to and from these events.
+They must be very responsible, especially with expensive equipment, and have the ability to work independently to meet deadlines.